Joe Turner (jazz pianist)

 Joseph H. Turner (November 3, 1907 – July 21, 1990) was an American jazz pianist.

 Biography

 One of the masters of the stride piano style associated with Harlem, New York City, Turner gained his first big musical break in 1928 when he was hired for the Benny Carter Orchestra.
 Another break was his work accompanying Adelaide Hall, sometimes alongside Art Tatum, in the early 1930s.
 He also played with Louis Armstrong.
-After World War II, he settled in Europe, living in Paris from 1962.
-He played at La Calavados, a nightclub situated near the Champs Elysees until his death from a heart attack in 1990, at the age of 82.
+After World War II, he settled in Europe, living in Paris from 1962, appeared regularly on French national television and released over a dozen albums.
+He played at La Calavodos, a nightclub situated near the Champs Elysees until his death from a heart attack in 1990, at the age of 82.